stellar/stellar-protocol/cap-template.md

 This section describes the composition of the working group.

+### Recommended structure

-The following sections are examples of typical changes, and working group composition.
+The recommended structure of the working group is based on the [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix#Role_distinction) model.

+The model contains the following roles:
+  * Authors - ("Recommender" in RACI) group of people that author the CAP with the owner
+  * Owner - ("Accountable" in RACI) the person that owns the CAP.
+This includes
+    * signing off on any changes to the CAP and
+    * moving the CAP through the [CAP process](core/README.md)
+  * Consulted - list of people that needs to be consulted and provide feedback
+  * Informed - not explicitely listed, the developer mailing list allows for that.

+### Example working group composition

-### Semantic protocol changes
+#### Semantic protocol changes

-For changes that make semantic changes to the protocol, like the addition or change of operations.
+Example:
+  * adding or modifying operations
+  * modifying the behavior of operations

 The working group must include a representative set of
   * downstream systems developers (Horizon, block explorers, etc)
-  * SDK developers (golang, Javascript)
+  * SDK developers (golang, Javascript, etc)

 In some cases, application developers (or somebody representing their interest) can also be involved.

 The motivation section should clearly show how the changes will be used end to end.

-### Ledger and historical subsystem changes
+#### Ledger and historical subsystem changes

 The working group must include a representative set of
   * downstream systems developers (Horizon, block explorers, etc)